What Corrective Distributions May Indicate About Your Retirement Plan Design

 Companies conduct annual nondiscrimination testing that compares the proportion of salary deferrals and contributions made by owners and managers ("highly compensated employees," or HCEs) to those made by lesser-paid employees ("non-highly compensated employees," or NHCEs).

-In 2024, anyone who earns more than $155,000 is considered an HCE for the purposes of nondiscrimination testing.
+In 2025, anyone who earned more than $155,000 in 2024 is considered an HCE for nondiscrimination testing.
 Additionally, anyone who owns five percent or more of the company, either directly or by family attribution, is also considered an HCE, regardless of their total compensation.
-The ownership through family attribution category applies to employees related to a five percent owner, such as a spouse, child, parent, or grandparent.
+The ownership through family attribution category applies to employees related to a 5 percent owner, such as a spouse, child, parent, or grandparent.
 These individuals must also be treated as HCEs.

 How Is Nondiscrimination Testing Performed?

-Each year, companies must perform two tests to ensure that the 401(k) plan does not favor highly compensated employees.
+Companies must perform two tests each year to ensure that the 401(k) plan does not favor highly compensated employees.
 These tests are called the Actual Deferral Percentage (ADP) and the Actual Contribution Percentage (ACP).
-The ADP test measures the amount of income employees defer into their 401(k) accounts, making sure that HCEs are not disproportionately contributing to the plan compared to NHCEs.
-The ACP test assesses employer contributions to the plan, to measure how much HCEs receive in matching contributions versus NHCEs.
-The specific calculations for nondiscrimination testing should be detailed in the plan document and comply with IRS regulations.
+The ADP test measures the amount of income employees defer into their 401(k) accounts, ensuring that HCEs are not disproportionately contributing to the plan compared to NHCEs.
+The ACP test assesses employer contributions to the plan to measure how much HCEs receive in matching contributions versus NHCEs.
+The specific calculations for nondiscrimination testing should be detailed in the plan document and follow IRS regulations.

 What Are 401(k) Corrective Distributions?

 If a plan fails its nondiscrimination testing — meaning an oversized proportion of contributions were made by HCEs — it generally needs to make a so-called corrective distribution by withdrawing contributions and sometimes earnings from the plan and refunding them to the HCEs.
 The HCEs must then pay tax on those refunded amounts.
-A plan has two-and-a-half months after the end of the plan year to correct excess contributions for that year.
-If it fails to meet that deadline, it must pay a 10% excise tax on the excess contribution amount.
+A plan has two-and-a-half months after the plan year's end to correct excess contributions for that year.
+It must pay a 10% excise tax on the excess contribution amount if it does not meet that deadline.

-Beyond the sheer hassle of making a 401(k) corrective distribution, the plan sponsor also must report any distributions on its annual Form 5500 filing.
+Beyond the hassle of making a 401(k) corrective distribution, the plan sponsor must also report any distributions on its annual Form 5500 filing.
 Unfortunately, a corrective distribution often indicates the need for a better 401(k) plan design or a more knowledgeable retirement plan service provider.
-In fact, an IRS study found that 10% of corrective distributions were handled incorrectly.
+In fact, an IRS study found that 10% of corrective distributions were mishandled.

 When Do 401(k) Corrective Distributions Occur?

 Required compliance testing for 401(k) highly compensated employees may occur at different dates during the calendar year, based on the company's fiscal year-end.
 If the plan does not pass the required nondiscrimination tests, distributions must be made within 2.5 months after the plan's year-end to avoid paying the 10% excise tax.
-For companies running on a calendar-year basis, this means necessary corrections need to be made by mid-March.
-If this deadline is missed, the plan may distribute excess contributions for the rest of the 12-month period following the end of the plan year and pay the excise tax.
-If the required distributions are not made by the end of the 12-month period, the plan could be in danger of losing its tax-qualified status.
+For companies running on a calendar-year basis, necessary corrections must be made by mid-March.
+If this deadline is missed, the plan may distribute excess contributions for the rest of the 12 months following the plan year's end and pay the excise tax.
+If the required distributions are not made by the end of the 12 months, the plan could risk losing its tax-qualified status.

 How Can Businesses Prevent Corrective Distributions From a 401(k) Plan?